Semenya vows no world championships if she can't run 800m

 “No 1,500 (meters), nothing.
 I am just going to take a vacation, and then come (back to competing) next year.”

-But Semenya, who is challenging International Association of Athletics Federations (IAAF) testosterone rules that could affect her career, is looking toward the next three Olympics.
+But Semenya, who is challenging International Association of Athletics Federations (IAAF) testosterone rules that could affect her career, is looking towards the next three Olympics.

 “I expect to be in Tokyo, Paris and Los Angeles,” she said